itaialcalai/homeAss/README.md

 ```shell
 mvn exec:java -Dexec.args="5 . .
 10"
 ```

+## Program Behavior

+Upon initiation, the program outputs a greeting message, "Hello".
+As it begins processing the VCF file, a status message "processing VCF..." is displayed.
+Upon successful completion of the process, the program indicates completion with the message "Done."

+Errors are handled gracefully throughout the program's operation.
+Any non-terminal errors encountered during execution will prompt appropriate error messages but will not interrupt the overall operation of the program.

 Note: deNovo option currently limited to one set of: proband, mother, father; within the samples in the file.

 ## Project Functionality